 Become a Brood or Stud Foster in 2019!
 We have breeding dogs in need of foster families in safe and loving homes.
 Potential candidates must live within 1 to 1 ½ hours of the Canine Development Center in Patterson, NY.
-Our greatest immediate need in 2018 is for fosters of male stud dogs.
+Can you foster a female brood dog or male stud dog?
 For more information please read about our program below or contact Maria at email@example.com.
 (Oct 2018)

 Brood and stud dogs ensure the future of all our programs.
 They are vital to our work – and the people who provide them with homes are crucial members of the Guiding Eyes family.